projectacrn/acrn-hypervisor/doc/tutorials/rt_linux.rst

 1. Follow the :ref:`set-up-CL` instructions in the :ref:`getting-started-apl-nuc` to:

    a.
-Install ClearLinux (version 26800 or higher) onto the NVMe
+Install Clear Linux (version 26800 or higher) onto the NVMe
    #.
-Install ClearLinux (version 26800 or higher) onto the SATA SSD
+Install Clear Linux (version 26800 or higher) onto the SATA SSD
    #.
-Set up ClearLinux on the SATA SSD as the Service OS (SOS) following
+Set up Clear Linux on the SATA SSD as the Service OS (SOS) following
       the :ref:`add-acrn-to-efi` instructions in the same guide.

 #.
 Patch and build the Real-Time kernel